-Suborder Pinnipedia are "flipper-footed" marine mammals.
+Three of the families within the order are called “pinnipeds” which means “flipper-footed”.
 Pinnipeds regularly come out on land to rest, breed, and give birth and are comprised of the following three families:

 Family Otariidae: sea lions and fur seals have visible external ears and can walk on all four flippers by rotating their rear flippers forward under their body.
 They are more mobile on land than true seals and are often seen in zoos and aquariums.
 Their swimming power comes from their large front flippers.
 In California, this family includes the California sea lions, Steller sea lions, northern fur seals, and Guadalupe fur seals.

 Family Phocidae: true seals have no external ears and crawl on land because their front flippers are small and their hind flippers cannot rotate forward.
 Their swimming power comes from their large, fan-like rear flippers.
 In California, this family includes Pacific harbor seals and northern elephant seals.

 Family Odobenidae: walruses are distinctive for their two long tusks.
 Walruses inhabit the Arctic seas and ice floes.
 They have no external ears, but can rotate their hind flippers and walk on land.
 They are set apart from other pinnipeds not only by their tusks, but also by the presence of two large air pouches, or sacs, extending from each side the pharynx (in the neck).
 These pouches can be inflated to hold the head above water when sleeping or used as resonance chambers to enhance underwater sound.